cedricfrancoys/blog/QN/mvc-controllers.md

-# Turning trivial scripts into controllers
+# Turning trivial PHP scripts into controllers

+Notice: This post has been submitted to Toptal as part of the recognition of [PHP-related skills](https://www.toptal.com/php) process.

 ## Operations